JonathanHolvey/sharepy/README.md

 A username and password can also be provided as arguments of the `connect` function, if prompts are not desirable.

+The default authentication URL is `login.microsoftonline.com`.
+If another top level domain is required for a region-specific account, it can be specified using the `auth_tld` argument.

 ## Make an API call:

 ```python